-Visit our Access Services Desk on the second floor for assistance with library services and problems.
+Visit our Access Services Desk on the second floor for assistance with library services and for general information about the Library.
 You can also call us at 705-675-4803.

-The Library is home to the University’s Centre for Academic Excellence, a hub of resources for students located at the Library’s Learning Commons.
+The Library is home to the University’s Centre for Academic Excellence, a hub of resources for students located on the second floor.
 Its customized approach includes Academic Advantage, Learning Assistance, Degree Exploration and Career Planning, Student Engagement, and Tutor Training programs.
 For further information, please go to the Centre's website or email email@example.com.

 Students who visit other university libraries in Canada may borrow directly from these libraries with a valid student photo ID, and may return these books at Laurentian at no charge.
 For further details contact: firstname.lastname@example.org.

 Students may obtain material not held in the J.N.
 Desmarais Library by using the RACER system accessible from the library’s home page.

 You must register first and to be authenticated; for their user ID students must use their University ID.